 A grease trap is essentially a part of the restaurant’s plumbing.
 It filters out greases that can clog other plumbing.
 If a blockage occurs the rest of the sewer line in the establishment will not function properly.
-Cleaning the grease trap regularly is essential, not only for sanitary reasons but for safety reasons as well.
+Hiring professionals for grease trap services regularly is essential, not only for sanitary reasons but for safety reasons as well.
 It can save you a lot of money as a business owner to have a regular cleaning done than have an emergency and hefty repair bills.

 Types of Grease Traps

 We offer services on all three of the existing types of grease traps.
 Passive grease traps are the most common.
 These are typically used under the three compartment sinks in the kitchen.
 The second most common is the interceptor type.
 They are made of either concrete, steel or fiberglass and are generally larger in size.
 The third type is known as the Grease Recovery Device.
 This product skims the grease from the surface as it is trapped.
 These are used to retain 99 percent of the fats and greases from the waste-water of restaurants.

 How Are Grease Traps Cleaned?

 The process of cleaning grease traps begins with removing the lid and ladling off the top layer.
 The baffles should then be scraped and thoroughly cleaned.
 Once the baffles have been properly cleaned, the bottom of the trap must be cleaned.
 A strainer is used along the sides and bottom to remove any particles and food debris.
 Once all of the debris and particles are cleared, the bypass vent must be cleaned with flexible wire.
 After all of these processes are complete, the baffle and cover can be put back on.